Ipswich Crown Hotel

 Reopened as a bar/restaurant/hotel serving four real ales late May 2009.

 Closed late October 2011; planning permission for residential conversion has been lodged.
-The building has been boarded up ever since.
+The building has been boarded up and deteriorating ever since.

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)

 (*** Last Orders is a free local newsletter - published by Suffolk CAMRA memers since 1978)